snayan06/Dimensionality-Reduction-Technique-PCA-LDA-ICA-SVD/README.md

 - Feature extraction
 - Visualization purpose
 - Computation and Machine learning perspective

 ## PCA (Principle component analysis)
-- Pca is by far the most popular dimensionality algorithm which is in use.<br>
+- PCA is by far the most popular dimensionality algorithm which is in use
-- The main idea of principal component analysis (PCA) is to reduce the dimensionality of a data set consisting of many variables correlated with each other, either heavily or lightly, while retaining the variation present in the dataset, up to the maximum extent.
-The same is done by transforming the variables to a new set of variables, which are known as the principal components (or simply, the PCs).
+- The main idea of it is to reduce the dimensionality of a data set consisting of many variables correlated with each other, either heavily or lightly, while retaining the variation present in the dataset, up to the maximum extent.
+The same is done by transforming the variables to a new set of variables known as <b>Principal Components<b>
 - PCA is basically the Linear Algebra.
 - By simple example will help to understand what is it and how is it works.
 - If we take 100*2 matrix
-- Then we have two choice 1.is to standardized this data and 2.without standardized.
+- Then we have two choice
+    - To standardized this data
+    - Without standardized
-<p>So 1st we are going to understand with standardization,</p>
+<p>So 1st we are going to understand with standardization</p>
 <p>Now for implementing PCA</p>

 - Step1: